azavea/azavea-branding-guide/identity/fellowships.md

 Azavea manages two fellowship programs for 12 weeks each summer.
 Communicating the nuances of each program is important so that we can effectively recruit strong candidates, mentors, nonprofit partners, and sponsors.

 ## Azavea Open Source Fellowship
-Always capitalize the first letter of each word in "Azavea Open Source Fellowship".
+Always capitalize the first letter of each word in “Azavea Open Source Fellowship”.
 It should never be written in upper camel case.
+View the [Open Source Fellowship website](https://fellowship.azavea.com/) for more information about the program.

+{% include image-container.html
+  src =  "../images/logo-azavea-open-source-fellowship.svg"
+  alt =  "White Azavea Open Source Fellowship logo" style = "inverted"
+%}

 ### Elevator pitch
 This is a generalized description of the Azavea Open Source Fellowship program and can stand alone in communications.